brandur/sorg/content/fragments/gitlab.md

 want to be in personally, but as demonstrated by 9.0's feature list, the people at GitLab seem to have a knack for moving quickly on new features despite having a very mature codebase.
-Hopefully, it'll keep them alive.
+Hopefully, it'll keep them in the game.

 [1] Identical to the Heroku feature of the same name.